karlerss/karlerss-blog/content/blog/amundsen-scott-product-lessons/index.md

 ## Curb your perfectionism

 Scott considered sacrificing dogs vile and man-hauling noble.
 In 1911, to reach the south pole, you had to use dogs, it turns out.
-If it helps you deliver value to your end-user, an `: any` here and there is perfectly fine.
+If it helps you deliver value to your end-user, an `: any`[^1] here and there is perfectly fine.

 ## Overprovision